Contenido principal

 • NTN-TDL-D

-The channel profiles NTN-TDL-A and NTN-TDL-B are defined for non-line-of-sight (NLOS) conditions.
-The channel profiles NTN-TDL-C and NTN-TDL-D are defined for line-of-sight (LOS) conditions.
-All four channel profiles are defined at an elevation angle of 50 degrees.
-The main differences between the NTN TDL channel [1] and terrestrial TDL channel [2] are:
+The 3GPP specification defines the NTN-TDL-A and NTN-TDL-B channel profiles for NLOS conditions, and the NTN-TDL-C and NTN-TDL-D channel profiles for LOS conditions.
+The specification defines all four channel profiles at an elevation angle of 50 degrees.
+These are the key distinguishing factors between the NTN TDL channel [1] and the terrestrial TDL channel [2], which primarily arise due to the large propagation delay and different scattering environment in NTN scenarios.

-• NTN TDL channel accounts for Doppler shift due to satellite motion in addition to the Doppler shift due to mobile or user equipment (UE) movement.
+• Doppler shift — The NTN TDL channel accounts for the time evolution of Doppler shift caused by both satellite motion and UE movement.
+The terrestrial TDL channel, however, considers only the Doppler shift due to UE movement.

-1. Set the channel parameters specific to the NTN frequency selective fading TDL channel.
+1. Set channel parameters specific to the NTN frequency selective fading TDL channel.

 2. Generate the NTN frequency selective fading TDL channel.